ondrejmlynarc/stackoverflow-airflow-de/README.md

 ## Project Overview

-In this project, you'll learn how to:

-* Set up Apache Airflow
-* Use Airflow to schedule and manage workflows
+The pipeline involves:

-* Extract data from the Stack Overflow API based on the 'cloud' tag
+Extract: Fetch questions from Stack Overflow using the StackAPI.
+Transform: Process the data for analysis.
-* Process and store data in a database
+Load: Store the processed data in a database.
-* Analyze the frequency of cloud-related discussions and tool usage on Stack Overflow

 ## Prerequisites